verapavlovnamsk/check-email/README.md

-# PHP Email Validation
+# PHP Email Verifing
-Program Calculator with PHP by Filatova Vera
+Made with PHP by Filatova Vera
 This code is simple you can comment